 The set of hardware, software, and firmware that together enforce the system's security policy.
-The Tru64 UNIX TCB includes the system hardware and firmware as delivered from Digital, the trusted Tru64 UNIX operating system, and the trusted commands and utilities that enforce the security policy.
-The operating system and all of the other software distributed with the trusted Tru64 UNIX system have been modified to satisfy security requirements.
+The Tru64 UNIX TCB includes the system hardware and firmware as delivered, the trusted Tru64 UNIX operating system, and the trusted commands and utilities that enforce the security policy.
+The operating system and other software distributed with the trusted Tru64 UNIX system satisfy security requirements.